karmazinoleh/The-Shopper/README.md

 <img src="2-Modular-Web-Design-Gif.gif" width="200">

 ## WORK IN PROGRESS
-Work still in progress on Security part of the application!
 There is much more to be done.

-I hope will end Security/aut configuration part by the end of this week.
 Next:
 1. Registration with Email
 2. CRUD of shop page